 Like can be used when comparing similar items or describing affection:

 “The ease of implementing Varonis was like the ease of flipping on a light switch.” is correct.

 “I like how easy it is to navigate the Varonis Data Security Platform.” is correct.

 Example: “Varonis helps you manage your data to a least privilege model.”

 “The principle of least privilege states that only the minimum access necessary to perform an operation should be granted.”

 MITRE ATT&CK: Is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations.
 The ATT&CK knowledge base is used as a foundation for the development of specific threat models and methodologies in the private sector, in government, and in the cybersecurity product and service community.
 Always use all capital letters and the ampersand when writing MITRE ATT&CK.

-multi-factor authentication: All lowercase, three words with “multi-factor” hyphenated.
+multifactor authentication: All lowercase, two words.
 Also known as MFA.

 My Varonis: Our customer-facing portal should be capitalized and two words.
 Not “MyVaronis.”
 When referring to a My Varonis account or the app, lowercase “account” and “app.”